gvwilson/sensibleadventures/cloudherd/new.md

 The commander turned his cold gaze on Noxy.
 "Has she not?
 Then she chose a very convenient time to start."

-*Uh oh,* Noxy thought, but Granna Fee cut in hastily before Indy could explode.
-"Well, you know how it is," the old woman said brightly, putting her arm around Noxy and giving her granddaughter a squeeze.
+*Uh oh,* Noxy thought as her mother's jaw set in a pre-explosion expression that Noxy knew all too well.
+Granna Fee cut in hastily before Indy could speak.
+"Well, you know how it is," the old woman said brightly, putting her arm around Noxy and giving her a squeeze.
-"Girls this age... when they get their changes and all...
+"Girls this age...
+I mean, young women... when they get their changes and all...
 Sometimes it can make them a little light-headed.
 The best thing for it will be a nice cup of tea.
 Come on, why don't we all go and do that and leave these men to their business?"
-She gave Noxy another squeeze, smiling innocently at the commander.
+She gave Noxy's shoulder another squeeze and the commander another innocent smile, and then dragged her granddaughter away with her bewildered daughter in her wake.

+"What was *that* all about?"
+Indy demanded as soon as they were out of earshot of the soldiers.

+"She's just shaken up by last night's fire, aren't you, daffodil?"
+Granna Fee said.

+"Um, yes, I guess," Noxy replied, grateful for her grandmother's quick thinking.

+"I thought so," Granna Fee said firmly.
+She steered them past the trading hall, where Aft was helping a handful of soldiers put a bar on the door and nail the window shutters closed.
+He nodded curtly at the three women as they went by.
+It wasn't until later that Noxy wondered why they were putting the bar on the *outside* of the door.

+Around the corner, past the vegetable gardens and the tanning shed...
+"Aren't we going to your house for tea?"
+Noxy asked.

+"In a moment."
+Granna Fee looked past her granddaughter at Indy.
+"There's something we need to show you first."

+It took them ten minutes to get to the tunnel she had showed Thokmay the day before, the one that Indy had said was too dirty for prisoners.
+Granna Fee slowed as they approached it and glanced over her shoulder.

+"Granna..."
+Indy started.

+"Shush," the old woman said quietly.
+"It's time she knew."

+"Knew what?"
+Noxy asked.

+A few minutes later, Noxy climbed the stairs to the Round Tower, her mind whirling.
+She had been told her whole life that the tunnels led nowhere, and that it was dangerous to go into them.
+It turned out that the second part was only mostly true.
+One tunnel, the one she had shown Thokmay, was still passable---dark and damp and narrow, but in an emergency, it gave the villagers a way to get out of the fortress unseen.
+Children weren't told about it to make sure it stayed secret, but...
+Granna Fee sighed and gave Noxy another squeeze.
+"You're not really a child any more, are you?"

+Noxy stopped at the top of the stairs, gaped at the scene in front of her, and then quietly backed down three steps and cleared her throat noisily.
+When she reached the top step the second time, Rash and Sensy were no longer holding hands.
+"Hey," she said awkwardly.

+"Hey," her friends replied.
+Rash would have denied that he was blushing, but he seemed unable to meet Noxy's eyes.
+Sensy, on the other hand, looked straight at her, challenging and searching at the same time.

+Noxy swallowed the lump that was suddenly in her throat and turned to lean on the parapet.
+"This rots," she said quietly.
+"The soldiers... all of it.
+I wish we could just get up on a cloud and fly away."

+"The grownups will be back with the herd soon," Sensy promised.
+"Everything will be all right then."

+*All right, but not back the way it was,* Noxy thought.
+She put on a brave smile.
+"Sure," she said.
+Then she straightened up.
+"Speaking of soldiers."

+Two men in battle masks marched past in step.
+One of them nodded to the trio as they went by.
+Noxy half-raised a hand in acknowledgment, wondering how many centuries it had been since soldiers last patrolled the fortress walls.

+"Come on," Rash said to the two girls.
+"My *anna* made pie last night, and it won't eat itself."

+"You go ahead," she told Rash and Sensy.
+"I have to take care of something first."
+Below them, sheltered from ground-level view by a bend in the wall and the corner of a yak shed, Thokmay and Kulbinder were deep in conversation.

+"Are you sure?"
+Sensy asked anxiously.

+Noxy looked from her to Rash and back.
+"I'm sure," she said, put all the emphasis she could into it.
+"But save me a piece, all right?"

+She watched them go down the stairs together, looking away as they reached for each other's hands.
+The tiger and his boy were there.
+*Good,* she thought grimly.
+She needed to yell at someone, and they would do nicely.